absolute-quantum/cats-blender-plugin/README.md

   - This also partially fixes leg bending for desktop users
 - Added: Multiple armature support!
   - Armature selection appears when 2 or more armatures are detected
-- Added: Copy Protection: Secures your avatar against game cache ripping!
+- Added: Copy Protection: Secures your avatar against unity game cache ripping!
 - Added: Model: New "Separate by Loose Parts" button
 - Added: Model: Unreal Engine models are now supported!
 - Added: Model: Mixing Weights is now possible in Pose Mode